meweigel/Catalog19thCenturyFirearms/README.md

 * Right mouse click on a row, then select 'Edit' to edit it.
 The data will be loaded into the data entry field.
 * Click the Update button to update the changed data in the data entry fields.
 * Click the Clear button to clear the data entry fields.
-* Click the Add button in order to show the data entry fields, then add the data entered in the data entry fields and click the Add button again to enter the data in Mongodb.
+* Click the New button in order to show the data entry fields, then add the data entered in the data entry fields and click the Add button to enter the data in Mongodb.
 * Right mouse click on a row, then select 'Remove' to remove the document from MongoDB.
-* Click the Save button to save the catalog as a pdf file in your Downloads folder.
+* Click the PDF button to save the catalog as a pdf file in your Downloads folder.

 Data